Odisha: Tourism

 In the western part of Odisha, Hirakud Dam in Sambalpur district is the longest earthen dam in the World.
 It also forms the biggest artificial lake in Asia.
 The Debrigarh Wildlife Sanctuary is situated near Hirakud Dam.
 Samaleswari Temple is a Hindu temple in Sambalpur city, dedicated to the goddess known as 'Samaleswari', the presiding deity of Sambalpur, is a strong religious force in western part of Odisha and Chhattisgarh state.
 The Leaning Temple of Huma is located near Sambalpur.
 The temple is dedicated to the Hindu god Lord Bimaleshwar.
 Sri Sri Harishankar Devasthana, is a temple on the slopes of Gandhamardhan hills, Balangir district.
 It is popular for its scenes of nature and connection to two Hindu lords, Vishnu and Shiva.
 On the opposite side of the Gandhamardhan hills is the temple of Sri Nrusinghanath, is situated at the foothills of Gandhamardhan Hill near Paikmal, Bargarh district.

 In the southern part of Odisha, The Taratarini Temple on the Kumari hills at the bank of the Rushikulya River near Berhampur city in Ganjam district.
-Here worshiped as the Breast Shrine (Sthana Peetha) and manifestations of Adi Shakti.
-The Tara Tarini Shakti Peetha is one of the oldest pilgrimage centers of the Mother Goddess and is one of four major ancient Tantra Peetha and Shakti Peethas in India.
+Here worshiped as the Breast Shrine (Sthana pitha) and manifestations of Adi Shakti.
+The Tara Tarini Shakta pitha is one of the oldest pilgrimage centers of the Mother Goddess and is one of four major ancient Tantra pitha and Shakta pithas in India.
 Deomali is a mountain peak of the Eastern Ghats.
 It is located in Koraput district.
 This peak with an elevation of about 1,672 m, is the highest peak in Odisha.

 The share of foreign tourists' arrival in the state is below one per cent of total foreign tourist arrivals at all India level.